Alternate Dispute Resolution: Arbitration Attorney

 Usually, they have experienced trial attorneys or retired judges.
 The arbitrator is a disinterested third party that has no stake in the outcome of the arbitration hearing.

 The court will schedule the date for the arbitration hearing that the parties and their attorneys are required to attend.
-The cost is $100.00 that is divided equally by the litigants and paid to the Clerk.
+The cost is $100.00 which is divided equally by the litigants and paid to the Clerk.
 The hearing is limited to one hour.

 The traditional rules of evidence are not applied but serve as a guide for the conduct of the parties when putting on their evidence.
 The arbitrator will listen to the evidence presented and make a ruling on the case.